sdss/sdss_brain/docs/sphinx/intro.rst

         <MangaCube objectid='8485-1902', mode='remote', data_origin='api'>

-Now that we've seen how to create a tool, take a look at :ref:`tools` for a set of starter tools to begin using, aid in advanced science-specific customization, or simply as alternative examples of how to create new tools.
+Now that we've seen how to create a tool, take a look at :ref:`tools` for a set of starter tools to begin using, to start customizing with advanced science-specific features, or simply as alternative examples of how to create new tools.

 .. _helpers: